 Mediations and other methods of Alternative Dispute Resolution

-Its been said that justice is for those who can afford it.
-Its true that any legal remedy comes at a price and theres never a 100% chance of success.
+It has been said that justice is for those who can afford it.
+It is true that any legal remedy comes at a price and there is never a 100% chance of success.
 Parties now often use one of the Alternative Dispute Resolution methods to solve their legal disputes in an attempt to resolve a dispute in the most cost-effective manner.
-This is achieved at the lowest level by negoitiation between the parties.
+This is achieved at the lowest level by negotiation between the parties.
 At Websterlaw we can assist clients with their negotiated settlements.
 If that doesn't work the next step can be to involve a Mediator as an independent party who will structure the negotiations with a focus on seeing if the parties can resolve their dispute.
 With our extensive experience in this area, we can act for our clients in the mediation process in a very effective manner.
 We can also assist in the other alternatives such as Arbitration and Adjudication.

 We quickly get to grips with the fact scenario, apply the law, then use a practical approach to try and get a resolution of these matters.

-Donald has also now completed Parts A and B of the Mediation courses run by the New Zealand Law Society and has enrolled at Massey University doing extra mural studies in Dispute Resolution, passing the first paper in Semester 1 of 2013.
+Donald has also completed Parts A and B of the Mediation courses run by the New Zealand Law Society and is qualified to do family mediations.
+For the last 8 years Donald has been enrolled at Massey University doing extra mural studies by way of a Post Graduate Diploma in Business Studies, specialising in Dispute Resolution.
+This was an 8 paper course and Donald has now successfully completed all of these and will graduate in May 2021.
 This new specialty area is an exciting development for the firm.

 Donald has been credentialed (that is actually a proper word!) by the Arbitrators' and Mediators' Institute of New Zealand, "AMINZ", New Zealand's largest dispute resolution organisation, and is now an associate member.